PSHE

 Curriculum

-At the heart of PSHE is a key emphasis on SMSC (spiritual, moral, social and cultural) aspects of learning as well as the promotion of the British Values of democracy, the rule of law, individual liberty and mutual respect as well as a tolerance of those with different faiths and beliefs.
+At the heart of PSHE is a key emphasis on promoting the British Values of democracy, the rule of law, individual liberty and mutual respect as well as a tolerance of those with different faiths and beliefs.

-In studying these lessons, students will improve their skills of enquiry, communication and participation.
+In studying PSHE and Citizenship, students will improve their skills of enquiry, communication and participation.
 They will also grow in confidence and realise that they have a responsibility to make the most of their abilities and become positive citizens.
-Students have an opportunity to express their own views in lessons and also through the School Council where form representatives can effect change on school issues.

 PSHE at Key Stage 5 is taught through a range of tutor sessions, assemblies, collapsed days and visits from external speakers and agencies.